 Guinea-Bissau’s 2014 elections moved the country back toward democratic governance after a 2012 military coup.
 Since then, however, the political system has been paralyzed by divisions between the president and the parliament, and within the ruling party.
 A consensus transitional government was formed in 2018, but elections due that year were postponed to 2019.
 Restrictions on the media and freedom of association have eased somewhat, though police continued to disrupt some demonstrations.
-Corruption is a major problem that has been exacerbated by the criminal activities of international drug traffickers.
+Corruption is a major problem that has been exacerbated by organized criminal activity, including drug trafficking.

-- Demonstrators protesting against the political crisis and a lack of public services assembled several times during the year, in some cases triggering clashes with the police.
+- Demonstrators protesting the political crisis and a lack of public services assembled several times during the year, in some cases triggering clashes with the police.
 In November, a student demonstration over delays in classes due to a teachers’ strike was violently repressed, leaving several people injured.

 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 2 / 4

 The president is elected through a two-round voting system for a term of five years.
 The prime minister is appointed by the president “in accordance with the election results” after consulting with the parliamentary parties, and the government must be dissolved if the parliament rejects its proposed budget.